NASA rover attempting most difficult Martian touchdown yet | DW | 18.02.2021

 More missions of the Martian horizon: An illustration of Japan's MMX which will investigate the Martian moons

 So, this really is only the very beginning.
-The fact that we have two large, experienced nations with interplanetary ambitions, in the US and China, plus a relative newcomer — and further US-European and a Japanese Mars mission waiting in the wings — there is a definite sense of a new race beyond what humans have done before in space.
+The fact that there are two large, experienced nations with interplanetary ambitions, in the US and China, plus a relative newcomer — and further US-European and a Japanese Mars mission waiting in the wings — reflects a definite sense of a new race beyond what humans have done before in space.

-These three missions were timed to launch when the distance between the Earth and Mars was relatively short.
-It usually takes about nine months to get to Mars, but these missions were able to cut that trip down to seven.
-And despite the added challenges brought by the COVID-19 pandemic, not one of them missed the opportunity to go.

 -